FREQUENTLY ASKED QUESTIONS

 WHAT IS THE OLDEST RIDE AT LAGOON?

 The Carousel.
-It was originally built around 1913 for a park somewhere on the California coast and opened at Lagoon in 1918 where it has operated in the exact same spot ever since.
+It was originally built for a park somewhere on the California coast and later opened at Lagoon in 1918 where it has operated in the exact same spot ever since.
+Other carousels operated at Lagoon before 1918, which is why the current Carousel is often assumed to be older than it is.

 WHAT BANDS USED TO PERFORM AT LAGOON?